 Once the brain is on this vicious cycle, it becomes nearly impossible for someone addicted to drugs or alcohol to stop using on their own.
 A combination of treatment therapies, customized for the individual patient by a professional experienced in treatment and recovery, is generally required to restore health and sobriety.
 First, the patient must go through the withdrawal process, where the body suffers painful symptoms as a result of no longer having the drug.
 Next, treatment is administered to help the individual overcome the addiction by learning new ways to live without the substance and discovering how to recognize and cope with the triggers that could lead to a relapse.

 At West Coast Recovery Centers, we understand that addiction is a disease, rather than a choice.
-We work with patients one-on-one to help them restore normal brain function and develop positive behaviors that will help them overcome their addictions.
-To learn more about our treatment programs, contact West Coast Recovery Centers at 442-333-6199.
+We work with clients one-on-one to help them restore normal brain function and develop positive behaviors that will help them overcome their addictions.
+To learn more about our treatment programs, or for information about our transitional living facility at Oceanside, contact West Coast Recovery Centers at 442-333-6199 right now.